Type: Book

 Table of contents

-1.Weed ecology in Conservation Agriculture systems: an overview: Seyed Vahid Eslami, University of Birjand, Iran;
+• 1.Weed ecology in Conservation Agriculture systems: an overview: Seyed Vahid Eslami, University of Birjand, Iran; Carol C. Baskin and Jerry M. Baskin, University of Kentucky, USA;

 Part 1 Cultural, physical and chemical weed management techniques

-3.Cultural techniques to control weeds in Conservation Agriculture systems: Francisco Skora Neto, IAPAR, Brazil;
+• 3.Cultural techniques to control weeds in Conservation Agriculture systems: Francisco Skora Neto, No-till Brazilian Federation (FEBRAPDP)/formerly Agronomic Institute of Parana (IAPAR), Brazil;

-5.Thermal weed control in Conservation Agriculture systems: Bernhard Streit, Bern University of Applied Sciences, Switzerland;
+• 5.Thermal weed control in Conservation Agriculture: Bernhard Streit and Martin V. Bauer, Bern University of Applied Sciences, Switzerland;

-6.State-of-the-art of the use of herbicides in Conservation Agriculture systems: Per Kudsk, Aarhus University, Denmark;
+• 6.Using herbicides in Conservation Agriculture systems: the state of the art: Per Kudsk, Aarhus University, Denmark;

 Part 2 Weed management in specific production systems